datacarpentry/shell-genomics/episodes/05-writing-scripts.md

 ## Transferring Data Between your Local Machine and the Cloud

-If you are using Linux, Mac OS, or Windows with Git Bash on your local machine, you can use `scp` to upload data to your virtual machine.
+If you're using Linux, Mac OS, or Windows with Git Bash on your local machine, you can use `scp` to upload data to your virtual machine.

 ::::::::::::::: spoiler